gray rectangle with angle

 Learn More

 Managing your taxes is one of the biggest challenges of operating an owner-operator trucking business.
-To succeed, you need to understand how to calculate and pay taxes to state and federal agencies and minimize your tax liability by claiming tax deductions.
+For your business to thrive, you must understand state and federal taxes and how to minimize your tax liability by claiming tax deductions.
+Managing your taxes is more than a regulatory requirement — it’s critical to keeping of your hard-earned money in your pocket.
+Each deduction you claim can lower your taxable income and raise your profits.

 Note: This article is for general purposes only and is not a comprehensive guide on tax deductions.
 Refer to IRS regulations and consult a tax professional for official tax guidelines.

-Owner-operators are subject to these types of taxes:
+Owner-operators are subject to the following types of taxes.

 Self-employment taxes

-Owner-operators are responsible for paying Social Security and Medicare taxes directly to the IRS, rather than having these deducted from your paycheck if you’re employed as a company driver.
-The estimated self-employment tax rate is 15.3% (12.4% for Social Security and 2.9% for Medicare).
+Owner-operators are responsible for paying Social Security and Medicare taxes directly to the IRS.
+Company drivers already have these deducted from their paychecks.
+The estimated self-employment tax rate is 15.3% — 12.4% for Social Security and 2.9% for Medicare.

 Federal and state taxes

-In addition to self-employment tax, owner-operators are responsible for estimating and paying federal and state income taxes if applicable in their home state.
-If you think you’ll owe at least $1,000 after subtracting withholding and credits, making estimated quarterly tax payments is advisable.
-But be sure to check your state tax laws and determine whether you must also pay county income tax.
+Owner-operators are also responsible for estimating and paying state and federal income taxes if applicable in their home state.
+If you think your tax liability will be $1,000 or more after accounting for withholding and credits, making estimated quarterly tax payments is advisable.
+Be sure to check your state tax laws and determine whether you must also pay county income tax.

 Typical tax deductions for owner-operators